sunfounder/pironman/docs/source/login_raspberry_pi.rst

 If you don’t have a display, you can log in to the Raspberry Pi remotely.
 However, you need to get the IP address of the Raspberry Pi first and then use an application to log in to the Raspberry Pi as SSH.

 .. note::
-    In order to login remotely to Raspberry Pi you must enable SSH, set up a username and password, and configure the correct Wi-Fi when installing Raspberry Pi OS.
+    * In order to login remotely to Raspberry Pi you must enable SSH, set up a username and password, and configure the correct Wi-Fi when installing Raspberry Pi OS.
 Please refer to **Step 6** of::ref:`install_os` for a detailed tutorial.
+    * Don't forget to press the power button on the Pironman to turn it on.

 .. image:: img/connect_power.jpg